Derek Draper: Lobbygate

 In 1998, while still working as a director at GPC Market Access, Draper was caught on tape, with Jonathan Mendelsohn, boasting to Greg Palast (an undercover reporter from The Observer posing as a businessman) about how they could sell access to government ministers and create tax breaks for their clients.
 When the press got hold of the story, they dubbed it "Lobbygate".
 On the recording, Draper said that "there are 17 people who count in this government ... [to] say I am intimate with every one of them is the understatement of the century."
 Palast also wrote that Draper said, regarding his motivation: "I just want to stuff my bank account at 250 pounds an hour."
 According to Palast, "Draper was nothing more than a messenger boy, a factotum, a purveyor, a self-loving, over-scented clerk."
 Although he denied the allegations and accused The Observer of attempting to entrap him, he was widely ridiculed in the aftermath.
 Palast later wrote that the subsequent media coverage had over emphasised the role of lobbyists in the story at the expense of New Labour's "obsessional pursuit of the affections of the captains of industry and media ... twisting law and ethics to win the approval of this corporate elite".

 Following his involvement in the "Lobbygate" scandal, Draper was sacked from his job at the Daily Express and generally shunned by Labour insiders.
 His friend Peter Mandelson said that Draper "has a fine intelligence, but sometimes I am afraid he misuses that intelligence.
 He gets above himself.
 But now he has been cut down to size and I think probably he will learn a very hard lesson from what has happened."

+It was following this scandal that the phrased "cash for access" emerged and entered common political parlance.